Do Not Stress: A Straightforward Guide to DNS

 In simple terms, the domain name contacts the DNS records to see if an A record exists, if yes then that A record is used to identify where the website is being hosted.
 This allows the websites files to be accessed and ultimately viewed by those searching.

 Operating in a similar fashion to websites, emails just have an alternative form of classification that is known as an MX record.
 As you have probably guessed, this just specifies the location of any email accounts operating under a domain name.

 Yet again, the domain name being searched would access the DNS records available and look for any existing MX records.
 If found, then an email account is set up under that domain, meaning that mail can be sent and received from that address.
 It is important to note that each domain name can only have one designated email server.

 Now that all of your DNS records are set up properly within your zone files, your site should be working fine right?
-Having accurate records is certainly necessary and a perfect way to start, but there is a key link in the chain that still needs to be resolved… Can you guess what it is?
+Having accurate records is certainly the perfect way to start, but there could be a key link in the chain that still needs to be resolved… Can you guess what it is?